 With the goal of a podium, at the South African National Championships, we brought home two podiums – both 3rd places alongside World Tour riders – in both the Road Race and Individual Time Trials and, four of our riders finishing in the Top 10 [Road Race and Individual Time Trial events].

 We then headed back to Africa’s Toughest Tour, Tour du Rwanda [UCI 2.1] concluding this with a 4th Place in the General Classification and, six Top 10 stage and three Top 20 stage finishes.
 Our final Tour before lockdown, was Tour de Taiwan, where the Team finished off with five Top 20 places.

-With the UCI announcing that all events are cancelled until the end of July 2020, it is likely that our first events will only be from August onwards.
-We will be looking forward to returning to Tour of China in August this year.
+With the UCI announcing that all events are cancelled, it is likely that our first events will only be from October onwards.
+We will be looking forward to returning to the roads of the World.

 IMPACT ENGINEERS – the Team, behind our Team